Levminer/authme-docs/edit.md

-## Edit
+# Edit codes

-You can access the Edit page in the: Top menu > Tools > Edit codes.
+You can access the Edit page in the: Menubar > Tools > Edit codes.

 ## Edit mode